cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/statiqdev/Statiq.Framework - found Wyam (the older version of this) accidentally thru an older Scott Hanselman post https://www.hanselman.com/blog/ExploringWyamANETStaticSiteContentGenerator.aspx and thought it might be worth review - I haven't looked at too much static site generation code so this could be useful.

 ## Notes

+7/21/2020

+Added methods to purge content not in the db from both generated content folders and the Media Archives - made these accessible in the Main form but at this point did not integrate them into the 'generate all' process, still wondering if that is the way to go...

+Updated the data notifications response codes in the list context to the better form found in the Photo list - the idea here is to basically distrust current state and message order and regardless of whether the send says update or new check and add it only if not already in the list and update in either case.

 7/20/2020